mderie/GreenWitch2/README.md

 - Enhance the log content : put the milli seconds
 - Support hex in formula/filter ?
 Supported by the lib ?
 - Show current page / max page [OK]
+- Put the version info into the exe file